euclio/aurelius/README.md

 # aurelius

-[aurelius](https://github.com/euclio/aurelius) is a complete solution for rendering and previewing markdown.
+[aurelius](https://github.com/euclio/aurelius) is a complete solution for live-previewing markdown as HTML.

 ![](https://github.com/euclio/aurelius/workflows/Continuous%20integration/badge.svg)
 [![crates.io](http://meritbadge.herokuapp.com/aurelius)](https://crates.io/crates/aurelius)

-This crate provides a server that can render and update an HTML preview of Markdown without a client-side refresh.
-The server listens for both WebSocket and HTTP connections on arbitrary ports.
-Upon receiving an HTTP request, the server renders a page containing a Markdown preview.
+This crate provides a server that can render and update an HTML preview of markdown without a client-side refresh.
+Upon receiving an HTTP request, the server responds with an HTML page containing a rendering of supplied markdown.
 Client-side JavaScript then initiates a WebSocket connection which allows the server to push changes to the client.

 Full documentation may be found [here][docs].

-This crate was designed to power [vim-markdown-composer], a Markdown preview plugin for [Neovim](http://neovim.io) and [Vim 8](http://www.vim.org/), but it may be used to implement similar plugins for any editor.
-See [vim-markdown-composer] for a usage example.
+This crate was designed to power [vim-markdown-composer], a markdown preview plugin for [Neovim](http://neovim.io), but it may be used to implement similar plugins for any editor.

-aurelius follows stable Rust.
-However, the API currently unstable and may change without warning.
+See [vim-markdown-composer] for a real-world usage example.

 ## Acknowledgments